 Virtual reality has lots of uses.
-BT Sport broadcast the UEFA Champions League final in VR.
-Openreach is using it so trainee engineers can experience things like climbing a telephone pole.
-VR is increasingly used for gaming, so you can explore the bottom of the ocean, ride a rollercoaster and more.
+BT Sport broadcast the UEFA Champions League final in VR, Openreach is using it so trainee engineers can experience things like climbing a telephone pole, and VR is increasingly used for gaming, so you can explore the bottom of the ocean, ride a rollercoaster and more.

 Read on to find out more about how VR works and how suitable it is for children.
 For more information, Internet Matters, a not-for-profit organisation dedicated to keeping children safe online, has published a guide written by games expert Andy Robertson packed with helpful advice.

 If you are curious about VR and want to try it, but don’t want to spend much money, Google Cardboard is a good place to start.
 Headsets cost under £10 from Amazon, you slot your smartphone in the front (it works with Android and Apple phones) and there are loads of free VR apps in the Google Play Store, including a Halloween ride, beach and even Star Wars.

 For a better VR experience, the Samsung Gear Gen 2 is a proper headset, so slightly more expensive, and works with some Samsung phones.
 The Samsung Gear Gen lets you download apps and games from the Oculus Store.

 Google’s Daydream View is similar, but runs on Google's operating system so apps and games are downloaded from the Google Play Store.
 It also works with phones from a range of manufacturers, just make sure the phone is Daydream approved.

 Stand-alone virtual reality requires no extra equipment, everything you need to experience VR is provided inside the headset itself.